-- 1 ACCEPT the 2020 Annual Report of the Internal Operations Committee of the Board of Supervisors. - 2.
-RECOGNIZE the excellent work of the County department staff who provided the requisite information to the IOC in a timely and professional manner, and members of the Contra Costa community and private industry who, through their interest in improving the quality of life in Contra Costa County, provided valuable insight into our discussions, and feedback that helped us to formulate our policy recommendations. - 3 CONTINUE all current referrals to the 2021 IOC.
+- 1. ACCEPT the 2021 Annual Report of the Internal Operations Committee of the Board of Supervisors. - 2.
+RECOGNIZE the excellent work of the County department staff who provided the requisite information to the IOC in a timely and professional manner, and members of the Contra Costa community and private industry who, through their interest in improving the quality of life in Contra Costa County, provided valuable insight into our discussions, and feedback that helped us to formulate our policy recommendations. - CONTINUE the following referrals 2022 IOC: (1) Small Business Enterprise (SBE) and Outreach Programs, (2) County Financial Audit Program, (3) Annual Report on Fleet Internal Service Fund and Disposition of Low Mileage Vehicles, (4) Local Bid Preference Program, (5) Advisory Body Recruitment, (6) Process for Allocation of Propagation Funds by the Fish and Wildlife Committee, (7) Advisory Body Triennial Review, and (8) Animal Benefit Fund Review. - TERMINATE the following referrals: (9) Language Interpretation Services for Public Meetings, (10) Cut the Commute Challenge, (11) Mental Health Commission Bylaws Changes, (12) Anti-Nepotism Policy Revisions, (13) Advisory Body Application Form Review and Update, and (14) Affordable Housing Finance Committee Bylaws Changes.